A genetic test examines the

 medical treatment to ensure the best possible outcome for the

-- Determine if you carry a genetic change that increases your
+- Check to see if you carry a genetic change that increases your

-risk for developing a disease, such as breast cancer or
+risk for a disease, such as breast cancer or

 Huntington's disease, later in life (late-onset disease testing).
 This might be important to you if